OoTRandomizer/OoT-Randomizer/Notes/GUI/architecture.md

   4. controls-visibility-tab: What tab(s) to disable when this option is selected.
 Multiple tabs can be separated by comma and are addressed by their internal name (see mapping.json structure)
   5. controls-visibility-section: What section(s) to disable when this option is selected
   6. controls-visibility-setting: What specific setting(s) to disable when this option is selected
+* conditional-controls &rarr; An object of "conditions" that can alter this setting's visibility, enabled state, and value based on the state of other settings.
+This object can contain multiple items that each define their own conditions and target state for the setting.
+The first condition that passes will take priority in altering the setting and the other conditions will not be evaluated.
+If this setting would be disabled by some other logic (eg. 'controls_visibility_setting'), that will take priority over ALL condition-based logic.
+When this happens, the setting state will not be changed even if a passing condition would normally do so.
+The format of a condition object is as follows:
+  * "key" -> {object}: "key" has no functional purpose and is purely for human readability and debugging purposes. "object" contains key/value pairs that define the behavior of the condition.
+    * value: If the condition passes, the setting will be changed to this value.
+    * enabled: If the condition passes, `True` will enable the setting and `False` will disable it.
+    * conditions: A list of "partial condition" objects that determine if this condition passes or not.
+All "partial conditions" must pass for the full condition to also pass.
+(This provides `AND` logic)
+      * Each partial condition contains "key" -> "value" pairs in the format of "setting_name" -> "setting_value".
+If at least one of these pairs matches the current state of the settings, the partial condition will pass.
+Otherwise it will fail.
+(This provides `OR` logic)

 ### The settings_mapping.json structure